-- Setting prices that are too low for competitors or new entrants to match. - Using exclusive contracts with suppliers or customers.
-Telecom Namibia and MTC had such an exclusive agreement with Nampower, for dark fibre lease for many years, for example. - Using its political connections to gain favourable treatment from the regulator.
-With telcos often being among the biggest tax payers in a country, lobbying ICT ministers and other politicians is quite common. - Using its political connections to gain favourable access to state assets, such as Nampower fibre cables, roads and rails. - Favourable terms for access to loans due to state ownership and a track record of the state bailing out PEs if they fail. - Barriers to market entry through assets invested by by PEs in the sector.
+- (i) Setting prices that are too low for competitors or new entrants to match. - (ii) Number portability. - (iii) Using exclusive contracts with suppliers or customers. - (iv) Using political connections to gain favourable treatment from the regulator.
+Telcos are often amongst the largest tax payers in a country, so lobbying ICT ministers and other politicians is quite common in Africa.
+Given that the state either entirely owns or controls the national telcos, ICT ministers are even seen as key stakeholders in Namibia. - (v) Using political connections to gain favourable access to state assets, such as dark fibre from water and electricity utilities, roads and rails. - (vi) Favourable terms for access to loans due to state ownership and a track record of the state bailing out PEs if they fail. - (vii) Barriers to market entry through assets controlled by PEs in the sector.
 As a result, PEs can maintain their position in the market and reduce the opportunities for private investors to enter and compete.
 The lack of private investment can be harmful to the overall economy as it may lead to inefficiencies, reduced innovation, low quality of service and higher prices for consumers.

 These concerns are shared by a number of stakeholders.
-For example, Paratus agrees that dominant public enterprises can limit competition and squeeze out private investment and points to the inability to sign national roaming agreements with dominant operators as a prime example.
+One respondent stated that dominant public enterprises limit competition and squeeze out private investment and pointed to the inability to sign national roaming agreements with dominant operators as a prime example.
 Another stakeholder gave the example of dominant operators setting prices that are too low for competitors to match.
 The example given is for the Langstrand suburb on the coast, where MTC has installed Fiber and "smaller fixed wireless providers cannot compete".

 Some stakeholders pointed out that public enterprises have easier and cheaper access to capital from the state and that this puts the private sector at a disadvantage.
-The problem of access to capital for the private sector is exacerbated by the 51% foreign ownership requirement that limits the pool of potential investors and thus also potential private capital.
+The problem of access to capital for the private sector is exacerbated by the 51% local ownership requirement that limits the pool of potential investors and thus also potential private capital.
 Large mobile operator groups, such as MTN, Orange, Airtel and Vodacom, typically require management control over their investment.
 For a local licensee to have an international partner would allow access to cheaper capital and equipment as well as provide access to technologies and skills.